Jermaine Couisnard: College career

 Couisnard redshirted his freshman year due to an academic issue.
 On February 5, 2020, he scored a career-high 28 points in a 84–70 loss to Ole Miss.
 As a redshirt freshman, Couisnard averaged 12.1 points, 2.8 rebounds and 3.2 assists per game, earning SEC All-Freshman Team honors.
 He averaged 10.1 points and 3.2 assists per game as a sophomore.
 Following the season, Couisnard declared for the 2021 NBA draft but did not hire an agent and ultimately returned to South Carolina.
 He missed a game against Coastal Carolina on December 1, 2021, due to a groin injury.
 Couisnard also missed several games in December due to an ankle injury.
 He averaged 12.0 points, 2.5 rebounds and 3.2 assists per game as a junior.
 Couisnard transferred to Oregon after the season.

 He averaged 12.8 points and 3.1 rebounds per game as a redshirt junior, playing 19 games.
 Couisnard announced he was returning for his final season.
 On March 2, 2024, Couisnard got a career high 39 points vs Arizona in a 103–83 loss.
-On March 19, 2024 Cousinard broke that career high with 40 points in a March Madness win over his former team South Carolina with a final score of 87–73.
+On March 19, 2024, Cousinard broke that career high with 40 points in a March Madness win over his former team South Carolina with a final score of 87–73.
+He averaged 16.6 points, 4.6 rebounds and 3.3 assists per game in his redshirt senior season.

 Professional career

 After going unselected in the 2024 NBA draft, Couisnard joined the New Orleans Pelicans for the 2024 NBA Summer League.

 On August 2, 2024, he signed with Lavrio of the Greek Basket League (GBL).
-However, the deal was voided due to Couisnard having to remain in the United States for family reasons.
+However, the deal was voided early due to Couisnard having to remain in the United States for family reasons.

+Couisnard was selected in the second round of the 2025 NBA G League draft.
+In the 2025–26 season, he played for the Memphis Hustle, Grand Rapids Gold and Rip City Remix.
+On March 28, 2026, Couisnard signed with the Rio Grande Valley Vipers.